joey-qytyku/OS-90-i386/docs/code.md

 * Type definitions
 * Typedef of another type (Handle => dword)

-Underscore case:
+Snake case:
-* Function local variables
-* Static variables
+* Variables
 * Struct fields

 No caps:
 * Integral typedefs (byte, word, dword, ...)

-Global:
+Globals:
 * functions must never be inlined.
 * variables should be avoided unless there is no better way.

-All caps:
+All caps and snake case:
 * Macro definitions (no function-like macros)

-Avoid using unions.
 Never use pre-inc/dec.

 NEVER return structs!
+It's bad for performance!

+## Comments

+Single line comments only except if they do not work (macro comments?)

 ## Function Naming